-- Model name: Each model needs to be given a name so it can later be identified.
-Model names must start with a letter and may contain letters, numbers, and the special characters period (".") and underscore ("_").
+- Model name: Each model needs to be given a name so it can be identified later.
+Model names must start with a letter and can contain letters, numbers, and the special characters period (".") and underscore ("_").
 No other special characters are allowed, and R is case sensitive.

 - Select the target variable: Select the field from the data stream you want to predict.

-- Select the predictor variables: Choose the fields from the data stream you believe "cause" changes in the value of the target variable.
-Columns containing unique identifiers, such as surrogate primary keys and natural primary keys, should not be used in statistical analyses.
+- Select the predictor variables: Choose the fields from the data stream you believe cause changes in the value of the target variable.
+Columns that contain unique identifiers, like surrogate primary keys and natural primary keys, should not be used in statistical analyses.
 They have no predictive value and can cause runtime exceptions.

 - Model type: Select Poisson, Quasi-poisson, or Negative binomial.
 If negative binomial is selected, you can specify the value of theta (which is closely linked to the model variance).
 The best value of theta can be estimated from the data if the default "auto" option is used.